fhir-fuel/fhir-storage-and-analytics-track/README.md

 ## Justification

 More and more developers about to start design storage for FHIR data.
-Some starts from existing schema, others wish to design for FHIR from beginning.
+Some start from existing schema, others wish to design for FHIR from beginning.
 We hope this group/track will share experience about FHIR storage implementation, as well as analytics on FHIR dataset.